Contributing

 If you are on a Mac with Apple Silicon, you will need to install Rosetta.

-pnpm run setup
+yarn run setup

 This will install the project dependencies, build the frontend bundle (required for server to start), generate the prisma client, and create the sqlite database.

-# webapp + server
+# run the webapp + server

-# desktop app + server
+# run the desktop app + server

 Stump has gotten quite large and complex, so I've put together a few notes and tips to help you get started.